“Cloud first” international energy company gains scalability, sustainability and access to new talent with Citrix

 “We want to be at the cutting edge of innovation,” Babic says of Centrica’s approach to IT.
 “There are huge advantages to being at the front.
 We work very closely with Citrix, Microsoft and Fujitsu so our employees get the benefits of new functionality as soon as it’s available.”

-“With this project,” he continues, “we took a bold decision to simplify and standardize the desktop so that our employees and the business can continue to benefit from greater productivity and functionality into the future.
+“With this project,” he continues, “we took a bold decision to simplify and standardize the desktop so that our employees and the business can continue to benefit from greater productivity and functionality into the future, wherever they are, on whatever device they choose.
 Citrix and Fujitsu have helped us deliver a project very much aligned to Centrica’s core values: to be agile, collaborative and courageous.”

-Summarizing the project, Steven Anderson, Fujitsu’s Global Client Executive for Centrica says, “Centrica, partnering with Fujitsu and Citrix, have designed, deployed and migrated thousands of users to a global desktop at pace and, critically, with no disruption to the business.
+Summarizing the project, Steven Anderson, Fujitsu’s Global Client Executive for Centrica says, “Centrica, partnering with Fujitsu and Citrix, have designed, deployed and migrated thousands of users to a global desktop at pace and, critically, with no disruption to the business, even in the most unprecedented circumstances.
 It has been achieved collaboratively in just a few months, something that usually takes large organisations years to complete, meaning Centrica are quickly benefiting from a single, consistent user experience and cost savings.”